eddydeniro/roox-core/README.md

 # Roox Core
 Roox is a Rukovoditel plugin that gives additional feature to your application for some specific purposes.

-Modules can be installed separately with or without any interdependency.
-This module is the base for other modules.
+Roox modules can be installed separately via module installer, with or without interdependency.